KSTAR12163/lqg-macroscopic-coherence/docs/GPT5_ENHANCEMENTS_PART2.md

 ---

-## Summary of All researcher Implementations
+## Summary of All GPT-5 Implementations

 ### Status Overview